- chapter 1 Elements of our hybrid existence

 Another key influence in the development of industrial design as we know it today was the Bauhaus.
 Founded in 1919 by an architect, Walter Gropius, the Bauhaus was a ground breaking art school that sought to bring arts, craft and design together in a single modernist movement.

 Adopting Sullivan’s ‘form follows function’ approach, important Bauhaus designers such as Mies van der Rohe designed products and buildings that exploited new materials and processes that relied on simplicity and mechanical integrity for their structural and aesthetic success.

-Design approaches: defying, denying and exposing physicality
+Box 1.5 Design approaches: defying, exposing and denying physicality

 Exposing: Richard Rogers, Renzo Piano and Gianfranco Franchini designed the Pompidou Centre (1977) to expose its service infrastructure on the outside, ostensibly to clear space inside.
-Lifts, stairs, escalators, water, air and electrical services is each colour coded: electricity in yellow, water in green, air in blue.
+Lifts, stairs, escalators, water, air and electrical services are each colour coded: electricity in yellow, water in green, air in blue.
 Not only are the building’s innards exposed, but the physical purpose of each is highlighted.
-This change in the physical presentation of the building alters the viewer’s perception of the importance of structure (which normally has primacy) over service which we might also see as support for the occupants.
+This change in the physical presentation of the building alters the viewer’s perception of the importance of structure (which normally has primacy) over service, which we might also see as support for the occupants.